Tolu4realluv/dareyio-pbl/Project 5/Project 5.md

 Connected Successfully to MySQL client
 ![](https://github.com/Tolu4realluv/dareyio-pbl/blob/main/Project%205/Connect%202.JPG)

-### Installing MySQL server software on Mysql server EC2 instance
+### Installing MySQL Server software on the mysql server EC2 instance

 We installed the mysql server with the command: